beyama/summer/README.md

 * finalizer: This function is called on deleting the resolved object from scope or by shutting down the scope (only useful for [scoped objects](./#section_scoped)).
 * class: Class to initialize (only when no initializer is supplied)
-* args: Arguments for initializer/constructor
+* args: Array of arguments for initializer/constructor
 * properties: Object with properties to set on initialized object

 **Register a class:**